033 – Transformative leisure and play: Bringing forth our reason for being

 Why is play dismissed as people get older?

-As people get older, play is being deemed unimportant; for Suzy, she sees two main reasons for this:
+As people get older, play is being deemed unimportant.
+For Suzy, she sees two main reasons for this:

-The second reason, she views play as something feminine; she thinks that people don’t put that much importance on something that is considered feminine -- it is more in the underworld.
+- Suzy views play as something feminine; she thinks that people don’t put that much importance on something that is considered feminine -- it is more in the underworld.

 Transformation

-1. Transformation is about autopoiesis: the process of an entity recreating itself.
+- Transformation is about autopoiesis: the process of an entity recreating itself.

-2. Transformation is about structure building; it is a long process of becoming a different human being.
+- Transformation is about structure building; it is a long process of becoming a different human being.
 Transformation requires people to come out with a new structure, and people have three human structures that transform: the ego, mind, and the body.

 How play and leisure transform lives

 “Play and leisure are integral to transformation because it unfolds through moments of experience, some of which are extraordinary.
 Others might be deemed important, and many viewed as mundane.
-Regardless of the importance assigned by the individual, living life experientially is tantamount to transformation.”
+Regardless of the importance assigned by the individual, living life experientially is tantamount to transformation.” - Dr. Suzy Ross

-Suzy explains that with moments of experience, she’s talking about the difference between being a spectator and having an experience.
 Being a spectator, people are not fully having an experience, whereas when the body, mind, and spirit are engaged actively, that is an experience; and as soon as people are in an experience, they are propelling forward to their transformation.

-Nick states that the idea of propelling forward connects to the concept of ikigai, because ikigai could be any activities or experiences that make people feel that their lives are moving forward -- transformational experiences.
+This idea of propelling forward connects to the concept of ikigai, because ikigai could be any activities or experiences that make people feel that their lives are moving forward -- transformational experiences.

 Ikigai could be defined as the activities or experiences in your life that make you feel your life is moving forward.
 This ties into themes of growth, change and transformation.
 It's almost like knowledge.
 If we accumulate knowledge, it can be helpful, but it really doesn't mean anything until we do something with that knowledge.
 We experience life through using that knowledge. - Nicholas Kemp